vk2way/vk2way.github.io/_tabs/about.md

 ## Affiliate Links

 Affiliate links are used across this site and help support the site and it's author.
+Affiliate links across this site are identified with a shopping cart emoji 🛒.